(repel) Opposite of to cause (someone) to have a liking for or interest in something

 “Don't assume that just because one or both of you are happily married, you will be unattracted to each other.”

-Opposite of to attract and hold interest and attention of
+Opposite of to hold or engage the attention of

 Opposite of to attract the interest of, especially of a group